Self-Employed Allowable Expenses

 Excel Bookkeeping Templates

-It’s important to keep track of your business expenses.
-One way to do this is using Excel bookkeeping templates to track expenses.
+It’s essential to keep track of your business expenses.
+One way to do this is by using Excel bookkeeping templates to track expenses.

 At Business Accounting Basics, we have created 21 Excel templates to assist with small business accounting tasks.
 Some of the best ones for claiming expenses are: